 Home builders today face costly challenges in these times of expanding impact fees, punitive regulations such as inclusionary zoning, lengthy approval processes, and costly permitting procedures which combine to drive up the cost of housing.
-You need expert sources you can turn to help you respond to and influence the regulatory agencies which impact your ability to provide quality housing to all Americans.
+You need expert sources to help you respond to and influence the regulatory agencies that impact your ability to provide quality housing to all Americans.

-Manufactured housing is an option that is seldom used in urban areas although it appears to provide quality and cost advantages over sitebuilt housing.
+Manufactured housing is an option that is seldom used in urban areas, although it can provide quality and cost advantages over site-built housing.
 Regulatory Barriers to Manufactured Housing Placement in Urban Communities examines the scope and severity of state and local regulatory barriers (such as local zoning, subdivision ordinances, and architectural design standards) to manufactured housing placement within entitlement communities in the Community Development Block Grant Program, and makes suggestions on how communities can address these barriers.